cordialgerm/foe_foundry/README.md

 - [x] action that replaces a multiattack instance needs to be implemented
 - [x] Armor Templates - ArmorType (None, Light, Medium, Heavy, Natural, Arcane, Divine), HasShield, target AC, DEX
 - [x] Add benchmarking compared to L5E
-- [ ] Redesign armor class.
-There should be templates for different types of armor class and they should be applied by creature type & role
 - [ ] Powers need to be able to add additional info to attack clause
 - [ ] Creatures with a secondary damage type should have their attack action modified to do partial damage of that type

+## More Sophisticated Selection System

+- Selection engine should take parameters like:
+  - max # of bonus actions
+  - max # of reactions
+  - max # of powers
+  - should prefer to have 1 bonus action and 1 reaction before having both
+  - should prefer having 1 additional action before having too many

+## Redesign Armor Class
+  - There should be templates for different types of armor class
+  - should be applied by creature type & role
+  - base statblock has a suggested AC which can influence the template

 ## Bug List